Emmental Cheese vs Ricotta Cheese

 Milk Type and Treatment

 Emmental Cheese is made with cow milk that is typically raw.
-Ricotta Cheese is made with cow, sheep, or buffalo milk that is typically unknown.
+Ricotta Cheese is made with cow, goat, sheep, or buffalo milk that is typically unknown.

 Composition and Texture